noeklk/noe_project_insight_back/README.md

 ## Modify environment variables
 ```
-Rename the .env.sample to .env and insert your values (key, database name)
+Rename the .env.sample to .env and insert your values (JWT_KEY, DB_NAME)
 ```